-For a range of reasons, organisations in the arts, cultural and creative sector are increasingly wanting and needing to undertake evaluation of their programs and services.
+For a whole range of reasons, organisations in the arts and cultural sector are increasingly wanting and needing to undertake evaluation of their programs and services.

 Arts Queensland has put this basic fact sheet together as a guide to getting started with evaluation and to point you in the direction of some useful tools and resources.